rurban/libu8ident/c23++proposal.md

-Restricting the **Identifier Type** plus the Recommended Scripts, plus demanding NFC will shrink the original XID set from 971267 codepoints to 93036 codepoints.
-The ranges expand from 36 to 315. (when split by scripts already, 25 splits happen).
+Restricting the **Identifier Type** plus the Recommended Scripts, plus demanding NFC will shrink the original XID set from 971267 codepoints to 99475 codepoints.
+The ranges expand from 36 to 426. (when split by scripts already, 25 splits happen).
+Additionally the Halfwidth and Fullwidth Forms, U+FF00..U+FFEF are now forbidden.

 `ID_Start` consists of Lu + Ll + Lt + Lm + Lo + Nl, +`Other_ID_Start`,
  -`Pattern_Syntax`, -`Pattern_White_Space`